DalinJiang/GEE/Lake_Qadisiyah/README.md

 ## Reference
-Dalin Jiang et al (2024).
-Impacts of La Niña and human activities on water quantity and quality: remote sensing observations of Lake Qadisiyah, Iraq
+Dalin Jiang et al. (2024).
+Impacts of droughts and human activities on water quantity and quality: remote sensing observations of Lake Qadisiyah, Iraq. (under review)